 What streaming do you get with each one?

-If you are leaning toward Amazon Prime, read these next:
+If you’re leaning toward Amazon Prime: